chimerasaurus/ioptron-python/README.md

 Some of this is written in a way that requires Python > 3.7.
 There are also Python requirements in the `requirements.txt` file.

 ## Running
-You will need to have your `PYTHONPATH` set up to run these right now, since it's not properly modularized.
+You will need to have your `PYTHONPATH` set up to run these right now, since it's not properly modularized. e.g.:

+                set PYTHONPATH=%PYTHONPATH%;x:\GitHub\ioptron-python
+                $Env:PYTHONPATH = "x:\GitHub\ioptron-python"

 ## Citations and sources